andrescifwork-dev/Acoustic-Localization-System-Raspberry-Pi-5/README.md

-# TriMic Acoustic Radar Node – Raspberry Pi 5
+# Acoustic Radar Node – Raspberry Pi 5

 ## 🔎 Overview
 This project implements an **acoustic radar node** based on **three industrial-grade microphones** connected to a **Raspberry Pi 5**.